-Any student who believes that he or she has been discriminated against by the university because of his or her race, color, national origin, religion, gender, age, sexual orientation, or disability may speak with the director of the Office of Student Conflict Resolution, Mary Louise Antieau, 201 Whichard Building, East Carolina University.
+Any student who believes that he or she has been discriminated against by the university because of his or her race, color, national origin, religion, gender, age, sexual orientation, or disability a representative in the Dean of Students Office in Mendenhall Student Center.
 Following that discussion, a student who wishes to file a formal or informal grievance will be directed to the appropriate office.
-Any member of the university community desiring information or having a complaint or grievance in regard to these provisions should contact the assistant to the chancellor/EEO officer, Taffye Benson Clayton, 107 Whichard, East Carolina University, Greenville, NC 27858-4353; telephone 252-328-6804 or the associate EEO officer.
+Any member of the university community desiring information or having a complaint or grievance in regard to these provisions should contact Taffye Benson Clayton, G406 Old Cafeteria Building, East Carolina University, Greenville, NC 27858-4353; telephone 252-328-6804 or a staff representative.